ymmtmdk/spark/README.md

 # spark
-An example of apache spark.
+An example of Apache Spark.
 Do 'sbt run' or import this from eclipse and run.